A big hello from Raleigh, North Carolina and welcome to another episode of B2B Marketing & More.

 Pam Didner: Yeah.
 I hear you.
-I mean, I just feel that, um, we are in a great time.
-I would say the best of the time in terms of technology.
+I just feel that we are in a great time, probably the best of the time in terms of technology.
 Still, worst of time in terms of competition, especially if you’ll feel any SaaS-based platform because the entry to build those platforms, the cost is pretty low.
 And everybody can build something very quickly.
 And, if your product just happened to hit the core at the right place at the right time, it can take off.
 But that doesn’t mean that you know you will enjoy that longevity of possibility.
 No, a lot of time a year or two later, there’s another, uh, players that come into play and can do so much better than you.
 And all of a sudden, in two years or three years, your product is just obsolete.

 Kayla Graham: Yeah, I agree.
 You know, are really good examples of that, I think–and sorry if I’m calling anyone out here, but when I looked at what happened with the pandemic, when all these teams started working at home and Zoom became popular a few years ago before Zoom, I didn’t even know what it was.
 We always used Go to Meeting at my offices, and I seem to like disappear and go extinct.
 I think that’s a perfect example of someone competitive.
 I was ready for it when everyone was working at home, trying to keep that momentum up when you’re hot.
 That’s a really hard job.